IITESLAII/IITESLAII/README.md

 - 🔭 I’m currently working on **on my own survey service (like google forms)**

-- 🌱 I’m  learning **Web programming and Golang courses from Yandex**
+- 🌱 I’m  learning **Web programming, Golang courses and Unity development**

 - 📫 How to reach me **dmitriitemurov@yandex.ru**